 We did the cheer, three times, then ran out of the classroom to the locker room.
 We got into our game pads and uniforms, went out on the field and did our pregame stretching and exercises.
 Then we prepped for the game, trying out some of our plays and making sure we knew what we were supposed to do.

 The Campo team ran out onto the field and began their stretches and prepping for the game.
 They looked to be about the same size guys as on our team.
 No six foot four, two hundred fifty pound players on their team.
 Or ours.
 Of course, we had our secret weapon.
 Ryan Wong was five foot ten and weighed two hundred fifteen pounds.
 Working with the Coaches he’d lost a lot of flab and built up his muscles, and that resulted in an impressive set of pecs.
-Ryan alternated between tackle on defense, and guard or center on offense.
-Coach Kavanaugh planned on using him about half game time so he’d always be fresh.
+Ryan alternated between tackle on defense and guard or center on offense.
+Coach Kavanaugh planned on using him about half of the playing time in each game so he’d always be fresh.
 I noticed that he had excess padding around his waist.
 That padding made me laugh.
 It made him look fat around the middle, and seeing him in the showers the past few days I knew he wasn’t fat.
 I think Campo was being lured into thinking he was just a big flabby guy.
 They were in for a big surprise.

 The game started at three thirty.
 There were three officials, two who looked like college students.
 Later I found out they were taking the Sports Officiating course at the community college.
 The other official was from the CIF North Coast Section.